Gush Katif: History

-Jews and their Israelite ancestors lived in Gaza since Biblical times.
-Residents included medieval rabbis Rabbi Yisrael Najara, author of "Kah Ribon Olam", the popular Shabbat song, and Mekubal Rabbi Avraham Azoulai.
-Land for the village of Kfar Darom was bought in the 1930s and settled in 1946; it was evacuated following an Egyptian siege in the 1948 Arab-Israeli War.

 Gush Katif began in 1968, when Yigal Allon proposed founding two Nahal settlements in the center of the Gaza Strip.
 He viewed the breaking of the continuity between the northern and southern Arab settlements as vital to Israel's security in the area, which had been captured the previous year in the Six-Day War.
 In 1970, Kfar Darom was reestablished as the first of many Israeli agricultural villages in the area.
 Allon's idea was designed with five key areas (or 'fingers,' being called by some the "five-finger print") slated for Israeli settlements along the Gaza Strip.
 After the Egypt–Israel peace treaty and the dismantling of the fifth 'finger' (Yamit bloc) south of Rafah, the fourth (Morag) and third (Kfar Darom) strips were united into one bloc that would become known as Gush Katif.
 The second finger, Netzarim, was connected to Gush Katif until after the Oslo Accords, while the bloc on the dunes north of Gaza, which straddled the Green Line, was more a part of the Ashkelon area communities.

 Throughout the 1980s new communities were established, especially with the influx of former residents of the Sinai.
 Most of the bloc's communities were established as agricultural cooperatives called moshavs, where the residents from each town would work in clusters of greenhouses just outside the residential areas.